 - You suffered compensable losses due to the accident

 All motorists have a “duty” to follow the rules of the road.
 Any traffic violation or act of reckless driving can constitute a “breach” of that duty.
-Whether the other driver failed to yield the right of way or drove while drunk, you should work with an auto accident attorney who can help you prove fault.
+Whether the other driver failed to yield the right of way or drove while drunk, you should work with a local auto accident attorney who can help you prove fault.

 Discuss Recovery Options with a Bensalem Car Accident Attorney

 Pursuing financial recovery after a car wreck in Pennsylvania can be more complex than it is in other states.
 Making sense of the various insurance laws and proving liability can be difficult without a winning legal team on your side.
 If you or a loved one was injured in a crash, contact Ostroff Godshall Injury and Accident Lawyers today to schedule a free consultation with a Bensalem car accident lawyer.